How to draw down a portfolio using Variable Percentage Withdrawal (VPW)

 - Deplete RRSPs in our 60s, start taking workplace pensions + spend non-registered dividends in our 60s

-- Starting in our 60s, we’ll deplete our RRSP assets entirely.
+- In our 60s, we’ll continue to deplete our RRSP assets.
 We’ll continue to spend any non-registered dividend income or even start drawing down those non-registered assets.

-- In our mid-60s, we’ll start taking our workplace pension plans.
-Mine is defined benefit.
-My wife’s is defined contribution.
-For hers, we’ll even consider taking her pension benefits earlier as provincial rules allow.
+- In our early or mid-60s, we’ll start taking our workplace pension plans.
+Mine is a defined benefit plan.
+My wife’s is a defined contribution plan.
+For hers, we’ll even consider taking her pension benefits earlier as provincial rules allow – potentially age 55.

 - I figure around age 65, we’ll start taking our Canada Pension Plan (CPP) and/or also Old Age Security (OAS) government benefits.
-There is the real potential for us to delay our CPP and/or OAS until age 70.
+There is the real potential for us to delay our CPP until age 70.
+I think we’ll take OAS at age 65 regardless since the benefit to defer CPP vs. OAS is greater.

 - Enjoy pensions + spend non-registered dividends + minimal TFSA spend in our 70s

-- With RRSP assets gone, the non-registered account winding down; with workplace and government pensions in full swing – we figure this is a rock-solid approach to increase fixed income while optimizing taxation in our golden years.
+- With RRSP assets likely depleted, the non-registered account winding down; with workplace and government pensions now in full swing – we figure this is a rock-solid approach to increase fixed income while optimizing taxation in our golden years.

 The more I read about how to manage our portfolio in semi-retirement or full-on retirement, I more I consider other options beyond simply trying to live off dividends or distributions – even though this remains a huge goal of mine.